 - If your child has not passed the Kent Test but you want to appeal for a place, you must put Dane Court on your ‘Secondary Common Application Form’, to allow you to lodge an appeal as early as possible.

-It is important that you make sure that your son/daughter takes the Kent Test and that Dane Court is your preferred choice, if you would like a place at the school.
+It is important that you make sure that your child takes the Kent Test and that Dane Court is your preferred choice, if you would like a place at the school.
 The school cannot consider any applications to Dane Court without the child having taken the Kent Test.
 The ‘Secondary Common Application Form’ must be completed for entry to Dane Court Grammar School.
 This is part of a central admissions system organised by the education authority, not the school.
 They will be able to answer any questions regarding the admissions process as well as your child’s current primary school.
 We are delighted to answer any further queries you may have.
 Open days and evenings are held annually.
-The next Open day will take place in October 2019.
-Full details are published in the press and on the website, or available from the school office.
+Details of the Open Day and how it will run will be published on the website and on school social media channels, or available from the school office.
 Fliers are also sent to all the local primary schools.
-If you miss the Open Day or would like a further visit, tours can be arranged for another time with the Admissions Officer.
-There is always something exciting happening at Dane Court to make a visit an interesting and memorable occasion regardless of the time of year.
-If you would like a tour of the school and its facilities, please contact the school reception (01843-864941).

 Which school should I put first?

-What happens if my son/daughter is offered a place at Dane Court?
+What happens if my child is offered a place at Dane Court?

-Is it possible to get a place at Dane Court if my son/daughter has put another school as first choice?
+Is it possible to get a place at Dane Court if my child has put another school as first choice?

 Yes.
 When places are allocated children are prioritised according to the school's oversubscription criteria, not where parents named them on their application form.